secxena/credcheck/README.md

 ## License

-Licensed under the GNU GPLv3, see [LICENSE](LICENSE) for more information.
+Licensed under the MIT, see [LICENSE](LICENSE) for more information.